sagemath/trac_to_gh/Issue 4087.md

 # Issue 4087: [with patch, needs review] Improved printing of polynomials with 'negative' coefficients

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/4087

 Original creator: fwclarke